weaviate/weaviate-io/developers/weaviate/current/more-resources/faq.md

 ## Q: How do I get the cosine similarity from Weaviate's certainty?

-To obtain the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) from weaviate's `certainty`, you can do `cosine_sim = 2*certainty - 1`
+A: To obtain the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) from weaviate's `certainty`, you can do `cosine_sim = 2*certainty - 1`

 ## Q: My Weaviate setup is using more memory than what I think is reasonable.
 How can I debug this?

-First of all, make sure your import runs with the latest version of Weaviate, since `v1.12.0`/`v1.12.1` fixed an issue where [too much data was written to disk](https://github.com/semi-technologies/weaviate/issues/1868) which then lead to unreasonable memory consumption after restarts.
+A: First of all, make sure your import runs with the latest version of Weaviate, since `v1.12.0`/`v1.12.1` fixed an issue where [too much data was written to disk](https://github.com/semi-technologies/weaviate/issues/1868) which then lead to unreasonable memory consumption after restarts.
 If this did not fix the